-The practice had systems to review and investigate incidents and accidents.
+The practice had good systems to review and investigate incidents and accidents.
+We saw that even minor incidents were recorded and discussed comprehensively, to prevent re-occurrence.
 The practice had a system for receiving and acting on safety alerts.

 Are services effective?